Factbox: Back to pubs, gyms and movies: plotting the road back to normal

 POLAND

+It also brought forward the reopening of cinemas, theatres, concert halls and cultural institutions by one week, to May 21.

-From May 29, indoor dining, cinemas and theatres, indoor sports facilities and swimming pools will be allowed to open with capacity restrictions. (bit.ly/3o0gmtc)
+Indoor dining, indoor sports facilities and swimming pools will be allowed to reopen with capacity restrictions one day earlier than planned on May 28. (bit.ly/3o0gmtc)

 SAUDI ARABIA